willebra/x-road-catalog/doc/xroad_catalog_installation_guide.md

 sudo -u postgres psql -U postgres -d postgres -c "alter user xroad_catalog with password 'password';"
 ```

-Make sure that the services are enabled on boot and restart services in order to make the changes to have effect.
+Make sure that the X-Road Catalog services are enabled on boot and restart services in order to make the changes to have effect:
 ```bash
 sudo systemctl enable xroad-catalog-lister sudo systemctl enable xroad-catalog-collector